Lesson 4 of 6

 These were also probably composed for aesthetic delight; see 6:16-19; 30:15b-16; 18-19; 21-23; 24-28; 29-31.
 Once again the form lends itself to teaching, with the teacher asking: “Name three or four things that are small but wise” (30:24-28).
 Or “Name three or four things that evoke wonder” (30:18-19).
 Discussions would easily follow.

-A tip for interpreting similes (comparisons using “like” or “as”): begin by concentrating on the “like” half of the saying (“Like a gold ring in a pig’s snout” 11:22; what is the point of picturing a gold ring in a swine’s snout?) and then moving on to the comparison (in both cases there is a waste of beauty); see also 25:3, 11-14, 18-20, 25-26, 28, and others.
+These proverbs (Proverbs 10:23, 26; 11:22; 25:3, 11-14, 18-20, 25-26, 28, and others) often use unexpected similes to invite deep reflection.
+They are rather like riddles.
+A tip for interpreting similes (comparisons using “like” or “as”, though the actual words “like” and “as” frequently do not actually occur in the Hebrew).
+Begin by concentrating on the “like” half of the saying (“Like a gold ring in a pig’s snout” Proverbs 11:22; what is the point of picturing a gold ring in a swine’s snout?) and then moving on to the comparison (in both cases there is a waste of beauty).
 These sayings could also point to a pedagogical setting, with the teacher asking, “Why are these two alike?”
 Thus, “Why is a word fitly spoken like a beautiful piece of jewelry?” and an answer, “Using just the right word at just the right time is an experience of truth and beauty.”